-The Tri-City Trailblazers teamed up with various scientists onboard R/V ANGARI to connect with and study different marine environments.
+The Tri-City Trailblazers teamed up with various scientists onboard R/V ANGARI to connect with and study different coastal marine environments.

 About the Expedition: